 To induce building owners and tenants to reduce energy consumption, New York City has enacted local laws that require energy benchmarking and audits and has promoted the use of new lease language to engage building owners and tenants in an effort to improve energy efficiency and fairness in the payback ratios.
 Encouraging energy reduction through automated monitoring and control of heating, ventilating, air conditioning, lighting, and other power users, has now become an important building function according to Parks Associates, an internationally recognized consulting firm specializing in emerging consumer market technology products and services.

 “In 2030, 85 percent of our buildings will be buildings that exist today – so improving the performance of existing buildings is critical to reducing New York City’s energy use and carbon emissions.”(2) Retrofitting existing buildings has become more important than providing energy management in new buildings.

-The primary barrier to implementation of energy management and control in a multitenant building is the up front cost of device and equipment installation.
-The largest component of this is not the hardware, but the labor to install and configure each device in tenant spaces.(3) “Research done by the New York State Energy Research and Development Authority (NYSERDA), a strong advocate of accurate information as a driver of energy efficient behavior in consumers, estimates that installing submeters in master-metered buildings can reduce consumption by 18 to 26%.(4) Further reductions can be achieved by providing technology to permit the consumer to recognize and modify behavior patterns.
+The primary barrier to the implementation of energy management and control in a multitenant building is the upfront cost of device and equipment installation.
+The largest component of this is not the hardware, but the labor to install and configure each device in tenant spaces.(3) “Research done by the New York State Energy Research and Development Authority (NYSERDA), a strong advocate of accurate information as a driver of energy-efficient behavior in consumers, estimates that installing submeters in master-metered buildings can reduce consumption by 18 to 26%.(4) Further reductions can be achieved by providing technology to permit the consumer to recognize and modify behavior patterns.

 That primary barrier that residential and commercial property owners face can be overcome utilizing wireless-technology-driven energy management components now being offered at very reasonable costs.